Bulldog Soccer Academy

 He earned his master’s degree is sports management from Northern Illinois.

 Stannard is married to the former Alicja Czajka, a former track & field standout at Northern Illinois who set seven school records.
-She is currently pursuing her PhD in kinesiology from Michigan State.
+Alicja earned her PhD in exercise physiology from Michigan State and is currently an Assistant Professor at Sacred Heart University.